henryzt/GOSH-FHIRworks2020-React-Dashboard/README.md

 # FHIR Responsive React Dashboard

+This project is built at UCL COMP0016 FHIRworks Hackathon (for GOSH DRIVE and NHS England).
+The app provides an easy to use, responsive web and mobile dashboard interfaces for users to view, search and analyse FHIR datasets.

 ## About

-This project is built for UCL COMP0016 FHIRworks Hackathon (by GOSH DRIVE and NHS England).
-The app provides an easy to use, responsive web and mobile dashboard interfaces for users to view, search and analyse FHIR datasets.

 ![img](screenshots/screenshot.png)

 [Run the app on github pages](https://henryz00.github.io/GOSH-FHIRworks2020-React-Dashboard/) (Dynamic data won't load, local demo data will be used)

+---

 The app is built using: